lzappi/raspotemp/README.md

 # raspotemp

-Script to print temperature of CPU, GPU and CPU frequency on Raspberry devices.
+Script to print current temperature of CPU, GPU and CPU frequency on Raspberry devices.

 It works on Raspberry model 2 and model 3B+.
 It probably works on other models too without changes.